norlab/LIS-546-SPR2021/content/tables-trees-triples.md

 <h2><a id="Exercise">Exercise</a></h2>
 In preparation for our class on `Tidy Data` next week we will attempt to add some structure to a rather innocuous piece of information that is published to the web and that maybe you've encountered even more frequently during COVID-19 quarantine: Chocolate Chip Cookie Recipes.

-Your exercise for this week is to look at this [chocolate chip cookie recipe](https://www.pccmarkets.com/recipe/thick-chewy-chocolate-chip-cookies/) (PDF version) and choose to represent it as a table, tree, or triple.
+Imagine that you are starting a data repository specifically for cookie recipes.
+You get to choose how best to set up your repository.
+You are at the stage where you want to decide how to represent the data included in a recipe.
+Your exercise for this week is to look at this [chocolate chip cookie recipe](https://www.pccmarkets.com/recipe/thick-chewy-chocolate-chip-cookies/) ([PDF version](https://github.com/norlab/LIS-546-SPR2021/raw/master/content/readings/PCC_Chocolate_Chip_Cookies.pdf)) and choose to represent it as a table, tree, or triple.
 Use what you've learned in this module and this [blog post](https://katiekodes.com/intro-xml-json-2/) as a guide.

 Some things to keep in mind:

 - You can make-up the schema (i.e. the column names or tags used to indicate the variable)
 - There isn't a "right" answer to which representation you choose
 - On the [canvas forum](https://canvas.uw.edu/courses/1465297/discussion_topics/6164920), share your representation with the class, and explain why you made the choices you did.
+What was difficult, what was easy?
 You can share this in whatever form you like (create one directly in Canvas, link to a Google Doc, Upload an Excel file, post a .jpg of your hand-drawn representation, etc.)